 Aside from the Image control, you can also embed images in the Cover Flow control.

 Balsamiq Wireframes has a dedicated area of the user interface for managing images, icons and other assets called the Assets view.

 The Assets view shows all images and custom icons that have been added to your project.
 You can get to it via the View menu.

 You can add images in the Assets view by dragging and dropping from your computer or by using the icons in the toolbar.

-The "Import Asset..." icon allows you to select one or more images from your computer while the "Download Asset..." icon brings up the same dialog as in the Mockups view to enter an image URL or search for an image from Flickr.
+The "Import Asset..." icon allows you to select one or more images from your computer while the "Download Asset..." icon brings up the same dialog as in the wireframes view to enter an image URL or search for an image from Flickr.

 Once you've added images, you can view them as thumbnails or a list, as well as in Thumbnail Grid view.

-The Properties panel on the right shows you the pixel dimensions of the selected image and allows you to enter notes about it.
-The lower portion of the panel shows which mockups (if any) the image is used in.
+The Property Inspector on the right shows you the pixel dimensions of the selected image and allows you to enter notes about it.
+The lower portion of the panel shows which wireframes (if any) the image is used in.
 This can be used for managing images to see if you can delete any that aren't being used, for example.
-Clicking on a mockup name will take you to that mockup in the Mockups view.
+Clicking on a wireframe name will take you to that wireframe in the wireframes view.

 Adding Non-Image Assets